cal-overflow/site/src/content/books/index.md

 - Five wealth secrets
 - Finite and Infinite games
 - *A Book covering corporations by Garret Sutton <!-- Still need to determine which book of his to read -->
-- Clinical Versus Statistical Prediction: A Theoretical Analysis and a Review of the Evidence (Paul Meehl) <!-- Heavily referenced in Chapter 21 of "Thinking Fast and Slow".
+- Clinical Versus Statistical Prediction: A Theoretical Analysis and a Review of the Evidence (Paul Meehl) <!-- Heavily referenced in Chapter 21 of "Thinking, Fast and Slow".
 It was also called "My Disturbing Little Book", likely because it was so controversial. -->
 - Blink (Malcom Gladwell)
+- Nudge (Cass Sunstein, Richard Thaler) <!-- Referenced in "Thinking, Fast and Slow" -->
+- A history of money (Glyn Davies) <!-- Referenced in "The basics of Bitcoins and Blockchains" -->
+- Debt: The first 5,000 years (David Graeber) <!-- Referenced in "The basics of Bitcoins and Blockchains" -->

 <!--
 #### Genres to read more